Danmarks Flymuseum

 The Danmarks Flymuseum is a museum located at Stauning Airport in Stauning, Denmark.

 It has a collection of around 70 aircraft from the period 1911 until 2000.
 Around 60 aircraft are on display.
 The collection includes gliders, fighter planes and helicopters.
 Many are still airworthy.

-The collection is considered part of Denmark's Air Force Museum as it hosts the collection of the Royal Danish Air Force.
+The collection is part of Military museums in Denmark as it hosts the collection of the Royal Danish Air Force.

 The museum has a restoration department which restores and maintains aircraft.

 Stauning Airport is also home of a yearly vintage aircraft rally.